 Gray's Cookies benefit clusters

-Turning benefit clusters into benefit statements to differentiate your brand
+Turn benefit clusters into benefit statements to differentiate your brand

 Next, for each cluster, use the words to inspire a brainstorm of specific benefit statements that fit your brand, using the specific brand, consumer, or category words.
-For example, we’ll use Gray’s Cookies, which is a fictional cookie brand that combines great taste and low calories.
-Concerning functional benefits, I have chosen to build around functional clusters, such as healthy, sensory, and experiences, and emotional clusters such as control, knowledge, and optimism.
+For example, we’ll use Gray’s Cookies, a fictional cookie brand that combines great taste and low calories.
+Concerning functional benefits, I have chosen to build around functional clusters, such as healthy, sensory, and experiences, and emotional clusters, such as control, knowledge, and optimism.

 How to find the winning space that differentiates your brand in the market

-You will see the same four zones from the Venn diagram are now on the consumer benefits sort grid, including the winning, losing, risky, and dumb zone.
+The same four zones from the Venn diagram are now on the consumer benefits sort grid, including the winning, losing, risky, and dumb zone.

-On the other hand, the consumer benefit of “new favorite cookie” is highly motivating but already owned by the major power players, so it falls into the losing zone.
+On the other hand, the consumer benefit of a “new favorite cookie” is highly motivating but already owned by the central power players, so it falls into the losing zone.
 Then, the “feel more confident” benefit falls into the risky zone.
 Finally, the benefit of “more comfort in choices” is neither motivating nor ownable, so it falls into the dumb zone.

-I took one logic class at University and the only thing I learned was ‘premise-premise conclusion’.
+I took one logic class at University, and the only thing I learned was ‘premise-premise conclusion.’
 Easy class, but the lesson has stuck with me: